BackmanLab/PWSpy/README.md

 run `install.bat`

 #### Installing Manually
-If you have the built package (.tar.gz file) then you can install the package by pointing `conda install` to the it.
+If you have the built package (.tar.gz file) then you can install the package by pointing `conda install` to it.
 Install the package with `conda install -c file:///{tarGzFileDestination} -c conda-forge pwspy`.

 #### First time startup